OpenDSA/OpenDSA/RST/en/Design/IntroOO.rst

 so an **object**, which is an **instance of a class**, operates on its "own" data structure.

-Principles of Object Orientated Programming
+Principles of Object Oriented Programming
 -------------------------------------------

 There are many views on the main features and motivations for object